Buying Property in Portugal

 Types of Property in Portugal

-Portugal is a very well-developed country, and its real estate market is just as advanced.
-The apartments throughout Portugal range from studio apartments to five bedrooms or bigger.
-When buying property in Portugal, There are different terms that you need to know:
+Portugal is a highly developed country, and its real estate market reflects that.
+Properties range from studio apartments to large homes with five or more bedrooms.
+When buying property in Portugal, it’s important to understand certain terms:

-• A Casa or a Moradia refers to a typical detached home.
-Some of those houses have surrounding amenities such as a backyard or a patio, and most of them have a wall around them with a front gate.
+• A Casa or Moradia refers to a detached house, often with additional features like a backyard or patio, and typically surrounded by a wall with a front gate.

-• A Casa Geminada refers to a semi-detached house.
+• Casa Geminada refers to a semi-detached house.

-• Condomínios or condos refer to individual apartment units that share common areas.
-These can be expensive, but they offer a higher standard of care and safety in return.
+• Condomínios or condos are individual apartment units that share common areas.
+While they can be expensive, they offer enhanced care and safety.

 • Terreno means land.
-Some foreigners choose to buy land and build their own homes.
-If you choose to do so, you must first check with the city hall (Câmara Municipal) to ensure that the land is registered for habitation, not agricultural purposes.
+Some foreigners opt to buy land and build their own homes.
+If you choose this option, you’ll need to check with the local city hall (Câmara Municipal) to confirm that the land is registered for residential use rather than agricultural purposes.

 Apartment Terminology